LAIDLAW Research Proposal

 p

 Having conducted preliminary literature review to establish project feasibility, the summer research period (6 weeks) will focus on model development and field validation.
-The project will finalize the quantitative hMRI by updating the literature base and calibrating scoring thresholds (Weeks 1-2), then apply the model across field plots in contrasting rewilded and degraded forest sites (Weeks 2-3).
-Score calculation, sensitivity analysis, and success criteria evaluation (Week 4) followed by interpretation and communication (Weeks 5-6) will produce both scientific validation of the model and practical guidance for conservation partners.
+The project will finalize the hMRI by updating the literature base and establishing reference ranges (Weeks 1-2), then apply the model across field plots in contrasting rewilded and degraded forest sites (Weeks 3-4).
+Interpretation, practitioner feedback, and deliverable development (Weeks 5-6) will evaluate the model's internal consistency and produce practical guidance for conservation partners.

 Dual-Purpose Impact: